Model Theory of R-trees: The independence relation for rbRTr

 \textbf{Canonical Bases}

 A canonical base of a stationary type is a minimal set of parameters over which that type is definable.
-However, to avoid a discussion of definable types, we here use an equivalent definition of canonical base, as given in \cite{IAW}.
+However, to avoid a discussion of definable types, we here use an equivalent definition of canonical base, as given in Ben Yaacov, Berenstein, and Henson \cite{IAW}.
 As in that paper, we here take advantage of the fact (Lemma \ref{L: dcl and acl characterized} and part (7) of the proof of Theorem \ref{starindependencetheorem}) that every type over an arbitrary set of parameters is stationary.

 For stable theories in general, canonical bases exist as sets of imaginary elements, however, in models of $\rbRT_r$, they are sets of ordinary elements.
 That is, the theory has built-in canonical bases.
 Indeed, in this setting they are very simple.